-Entity providing the
+(thousands of euros)

-Type of Services service 2024
+Type of Services Entity providing the service 2024

 ENAV

 Audit services EY S.p.A.
 483

 Certification services EY S.p.A.
 16

 Other services EY S.p.A.
 50

 SUBSIDIARIES

 Audit services EY S.p.A.
 224

 Network EY S.p.A.
 12

 Certification services EY S.p.A.
 0

 Other services EY S.p.A.
 0

 Total 785

-(thousands of euros)

-The certification services provided by EY S.p.A. to the Parent Company mainly involved the certification of cofunded projects.
+The certification services provided by EY S.p.A. to the Parent Company mainly involved the certification of co-funded projects.